Watch 48-year-old Terrell Owens run a sub-4.5 second 40-yard dash

 - Tom BradyAmerican football quarterbackLiveTodayTomorrowvs--|

-Watch 48-year-old Terrell Owens run a sub-4.5 second 40-yard dash originally appeared on NBC Sports Philadelphia
+Watch 48-year-old Terrell Owens run a sub-4.5 second 40-yard dash originally appeared on NBC Sports Bayarea

 Even at nearly 50, Terrell Owens runs a very fast 40.